anuraghazra/anuraghazra.github.io/content/case-studies/001-verly-range-slider.md

 ---
 title: Verly Range Slider
-excerpt: Verly Range Slider is one of my fun projects which uses my Verly.js physics engine, it was also mentioned in CodepenSpark. verly range slider got viral on th net and got over 15K views on codepen.io. it uses Verlet physics to simulate those delighful dangly sliders.
+excerpt: Verly Range Slider is one of my fun projects which uses my Verly.js physics engine, and it also got mentioned in CodepenSpark. verly range slider got viral on the net and got over 15K views on codepen.io.
+It uses Verlet physics to simulate those delightful dangly sliders.

 iframe: //codepen.io/anuraghazra/embed/agKJEd/?default-tab=result&theme-id=light
 demo: //anuraghazra.github.io/VerlyRangeSlider
 src: //github.com/anuraghazra/VerlyRangeSlider

 info:
-  idea: main idea was to make some verlet simulated ropes and connect them to the rang slider's thumb and let them sway
+  idea: The main idea was to make some verlet simulated ropes and connect them to the rang slider's thumb and let them sway
   tech: [Javascript, Canvas]
   links:
     - [ On Codepen, https://codepen.io/anuraghazra/pen/agKJEd ]